rollator3000/MS_omics/README.md

     Get a overview of the different DFs in TCGA & get some additional Information!

 - TCGA_02_explorative_performance:
-    Check the performance of a RF when trained on a single feature-block/ on all blocks
+    Check the performance of a RF when trained on a single feature-block/ on all
     joint feature blocks.
-Then create different subsets of the original data & get the the predictive performance on these subsets [incl. plots]
+Then create different subsets of the original data & get the the predictive performance on these subsets

 - TCGA_03_subset_DFs:
     Create final subsets of the original TCGA datasets & get the predictive performance